microsoft/azure-tools-for-java/PluginsAndFeatures/azure-toolkit-for-intellij/azure-intellij-plugin-azure-sdk/README.md

   the [KeyCredential Class documentation](https://learn.microsoft.com/java/api/com.azure.core.credential.keycredential?view=azure-java-stable) for more information.

-14. #### Use sync client operation if calling blocking calls on an async client.
+14. #### Use sync client operation if calling blocking calls on asynchronous operations of an Azure asynchronous client.

-- **Anti-Pattern**: Calling blocking calls on an async client.
+- **Anti-Pattern**: Calling blocking calls on asynchronous operations of an Azure asynchronous client.
 This practice turns an asynchronous operation into a synchronous one.
 - **Issue**: Blocking calls go against the non-blocking nature of reactive streams.
   It can lead to performance issues because it blocks one of the few available threads.